Names (26/10/09)

 Much to shared delight in this house, our copy of Rats and the Ruling Sea arrived this morning (not in the shops yet – that’s one of the few privileges of an author).
 For anyone who doesn’t already know, this is the sequel to The Red Wolf Conspiracy by Robert Redick.
 The Red Wolf Conspiracy is the most imaginative fantasy I’ve read in a long time and I thoroughly recommend it.
 For anyone interested in their own advance copy of Rats and the Ruling Sea, Robert will be in Forbidden Planet, London on Friday 16th from 6-7pm, and so will I, begging like everyone else for an autograph.

-Right.
-ARCs for this are out and about now and there will be reviews soon.
-I’m not going to say anything that will be a spoiler for The Adamantine Palace (unlike the blurb on the back – sorry but not under my control).
-Suffice to say that it picks up right where The Adamantine Palace left off.
+King of the Crags picks up right where The Adamantine Palace left off.
 There are a couple of major characters who now appear and one or two of the minor figures from TAP get a bigger role.
 The pace is maybe a little more measured than TAP.
 OK, a maybe *tiny* bit more measured.
 There are deaths, oh yes.
 And burning.
 Much, much burning.
 There are a couple of characters who might be mistaken for the ‘good’ guys, although I’m not saying how long they last before they get eaten.
 And a few secrets of both the dragons and the alchemists are beginning to leak out.

 For the truly dedicated, there is a map here and the ALL-NEW alternate prologue here